 Starting your own plants from seed may be fun and potentially cost effective, but decisions have to be made about which seeds to start ahead in the greenhouse.
 I find it helpful to use the following criteria to evaluate this:

-- What plants need a longer growing season (to flower or fruit) than they can get in your zone, and will starting them in the greenhouse be enough to overcome that limitation?
+- 1. Which plants need a longer growing season (to flower or fruit) than they can get in your zone?
+Will starting them in the greenhouse be enough to overcome that limitation?

-If I have flats of fun and unique flower seedlings at home waiting to be cared for and transplanted, I am less likely to buy the more common varieties so readily available, but my garden is fairly bare.
+If I have flats of fun and unique flower seedlings at home waiting to be cared for and transplanted, I am less likely to buy the more common varieties so readily available.
 I don’t want to end up using up my garden space before I’ve had a chance to plant the plants I’ve nurtured from seed.

 Right now, I have started peppers and some onions from seed (starting the onions in pots is an experiment this year).
 In the next few days, I will start some of the flowers that can take up to 21 days to even sprout.
 I will also soon start those flowers and herbs that stay small for so long.

 It is a bit too soon for most other things.
 Spring can’t be rushed.
 Savor the moment, but enjoy the anticipation.